-Planning a leaf-peeping trip to coincide perfectly with peak color is a difficult task.
+Planning a leaf-peeping trip to coincide perfectly with peak fall colors is a difficult task.
 If you go too early, you’ll see more green than orange and red.
 Too late?
 You might risk being greeted by a forest full of brown leaves.
-To help avoid these disappointing scenarios, SmokyMountains.com released a fall foliage prediction map for the continental United States.
+To help avoid these disappointing scenarios, SmokyMountains.com released its 2022 fall foliage prediction map for the continental United States.

-While no weather prediction tool can be 100 percent accurate, this interactive map shows you the best opportunities for when and where leaves will be near peak, at peak, and past peak this year as you move a slider between weeks throughout the fall.
+While no weather prediction tool can be 100 percent accurate, this interactive fall color map shows you the best opportunities for when and where leaves will be near peak, at peak, and past peak this year as you move the slider at the bottom of the map between weeks throughout the season.

 By October 3, 2022, the map shows that parts of Colorado, Wyoming, Utah, Montana, and Minnesota will be at peak fall foliage, which is about two weeks later than last year’s peak timing in those parts of the country.

 By October 10, most of Michigan, Vermont, New Hampshire, Maine, Massachusetts, Connecticut, and upstate New York will peak.
 But by October 17, the leaves in many parts of those prime leaf-peeping states will be past their peak—a reminder that timing is everything.

 If you’re looking for the best time to grab your weekender bag and see peak fall foliage in New York’s Hudson River Valley or Catskill Mountains, you’ll want to schedule your trip upstate for the week of October 17 when the map says the lower half of the state will reach its peak fall color.
 For those hoping to rent a Blue Ridge Mountain cabin during the peak foliage window in western North Carolina and Virginia, it looks like the week of October 24 is your best bet, according to the map.